 Annual Increases are determined during the annual budgeting process and loaded electronically into Banner.
 In special circumstances (i.e., split funding, grant funded, etc.), a PAF will need to be submitted to process the annual increase manually.

 An updated job description must be submitted through RICEWorks and approved by your school or division designee and Compensation before a pay increase can be granted.
 Refer to the Reclassification, Additional Duties, or a Promotion sections for more information on those processes.
-Once the updated job description has been approved, a PAF should be submitted to finalize the reclassification, promotion, or additional duties and allotted pay increase.
+Once the updated job description has been approved, a PAF will be generated in RiceWorks and processed by HR.